EddyVasquez/SQL-Data-Warehouse-Project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.
 ## About Me
 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm **Eduardo L. Vasquez**, also known as **Eddy**.
+I’m a Data Analyst and passionate Graphic Designer on a mission to blend boththe analytical world and the world of design and make working with data enjoyable and engaging!